 The EcoHelpers program is curriculum-based and focuses on science principles learned through hands-on restoration activities.
 There are two versions of the program.

-Planting Program: Offered January, February, March, and April.
+Planting Program: Offered November - March.
 This program focuses on removing non-native invasive plants and restoring native plants.

-Crayfish Removal Program: Offered November, December, May, and June.
+Crayfish Removal Program: Offered April - mid-May.
 This program focuses on removing non-native invasive crayfish from our local streams.

 - Biology: Animals, Biology: Plants, Civic Engagement, Climate, Climate Change, Community, Conservation, Earth Science, Ecology, Environment, Fire Ecology, Landscapes, Planning/Development, Public Policy, Wildlife Biology, Wildlife Management